google/android-fhir/README.md

 Android FHIR SDK is an Android library that manages FHIR resources natively on Android.
 It also supports the evaluation of CQL using [cql-engine](https://github.com/DBCG/cql_engine).

-**This is a prototype for developer preview and is NOT production-ready.**
+**This is a prototype for developers ONLY and is NOT production-ready.
+Do NOT use in production.**

 ## Usage